uccs-pub/.github/profile/README.md

 Critoracy is an independent project focused on publishing ideas, developing knowledge, and exploring questions worth taking seriously.

-Critoracy Web is the technical layer: websites, themes, applications, and open-source infrastructure.
+We also have a technical layer for our websites, themes, applications, and open-source infrastructure.

 ### 🛠 What We Build